Admissions

 Joining an Eko Trust school nursery

 Our nursery classes are currently able to take a maximum of 52 part time children.
-If there are more children than the number of places available, places are offered:

-• first to children who will get one term in nursery before starting primary school
+First to children who will get one term in nursery before starting primary school.

-• then to children who will get two terms in nursery and so on
+Then to children who will get two terms in nursery, and so on.

 In each age group we admit children in this order: